-On the front, the ROG phone 2 has some gaming-essential bezels above and below its even bigger AMOLED display and makes good use of the space by adding stereo speakers.
+On the front, the ROG phone 2 has some gaming-essential bezels above and below its even bigger AMOLED display and makes good use of the space by adding stereo speakers (and LED notification light).
 The audio gets really loud and that’s something all classes of users would appreciate.

 The handset retains the audio jack and still has two charging ports and this year both have Quick Charge 4.0 fast charging support.
 The fingerprint sensor on the rear has been replaced by a trendier under-display optical sensor – a first for Asus.

 Apart from the phone, Asus has also refined gaming accessories and introduced a new gaming case into which these modules would fit.
-This new approach should ensure that the accessories you buy shall remain compatible with future ROG phones, as in future Asus will only have to make a new gaming case matched to any new ROG phone design and to current accessories.
+The case is simply brilliant.
+It’s thin, light, and protects the phone without concealing all that’s cool with the design.
+This new approach should ensure that the accessories you buy shall remain compatible with the future generation of ROG phones.
+Moving forward, Asus will only have to make a new gaming case matched to any new ROG phone design and to current accessories.

 Accessories include a cool modular ROG Kunai gamepad, Twin Dock 2, Aero Active Cooler 2, and more.